This Is Such a Pity

 "This Is Such a Pity" is a song by the American alternative rock band Weezer.
-It is the fourth single from the band's fifth album, Make Believe.
+It is the first and only promotional single from the band's fifth album, Make Believe.
 It was released to the radio on March 6, 2006.
-This marks the first time that Weezer has ever released a fourth single from one of their albums.

 The liner notes of Make Believe credit Rivers Cuomo as the sole writer of the song, yet Brian Bell came up with the dueling guitar solo.
 All the keyboards on the song were done using a $75 Casio keyboard.
 The band tried demoing the song with more expensive Moog keyboards, but ended up being most satisfied with the Casio sound.

 Cuomo claims "This is Such a Pity" to be his favorite song from Make Believe.
 Julian Casablancas of The Strokes has also said it is his favorite Weezer song.